txoof/pyPDF_split/README.md

 pyPDF_split searches a PDF for the string `StudentID:NNNNNNN` and splits the PDF into individual PDFs in a sub-folder with the StudentID embedded in the new file name.

+If the pyPDF program is unavialble or does not work, see these [backup instructions](https://github.com/txoof/pyPDF_split/blob/master/Backup_Plan.md#backup-plan-for-pypdfsplit)

 pyPDF_split can handle student IDs in the following formats:

 * `StudentID:123456`; `StudentId:123456`; `STUDENTID:123456`; `studentid:123456`